slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Let me never fall into the vulgar mistake of dreaming that I am persecuted whenever I am contradicted.' -- Ralph Waldo Emerson*

 <!--
+> *'There’s only one thing that will make them stop hating you.
+And that’s being so good at what you do that they can’t ignore you.' -- Orson Scott Card*

+Vives do que?
+Vivo da minha criatividade.

+o homem de negocios sonha (ambicao - forcas activas), o ersto da populacao por necessidade ou medo constrói o sonho (forcas reactivas)

 > *'Great minds discuss ideas.
 Average minds discuss events.
 Small minds discuss people.' -- Henry Thomas Buckle* -->